Latham Wins Pro Bono Partner of the Year Award

 Swords to Plowshares recognizes the firm for its work on behalf of US veterans.

-Scott Joiner, a first-chair trial lawyer and former federal prosecutor, represents clients in high-stakes white collar matters and complex commercial litigation.
+Scott Joiner, a first-chair trial lawyer and former federal prosecutor, focuses his practice on high-stakes white collar matters and complex commercial litigation.

 Scott represents global corporations, emerging companies, boards of directors, executives, and entrepreneurs in highly sensitive commercial disputes and regulatory matters, including:

-Scott draws on his broad government experience and trial work to represent clients in a range of industries.
-Complementing his professional experience, he brings a sophisticated understanding of the digital assets and Web3 ecosystem to advise companies in Silicon Valley and beyond on complex technology-related disputes.
+Scott leverages his extensive government experience and trial work to advise clients across a diverse range of industries.
+His sophisticated understanding of the digital assets and Web3 ecosystem further enhances his ability to guide companies in Silicon Valley and beyond through complex technology-related disputes.

 Prior to joining Latham, Scott served as an Assistant US Attorney for the Northern District of California, where he was a member of the Corporate & Securities Fraud Unit and the Organized Crime Strike Force.
 During more than seven years at the US Attorney’s Office, he worked on a wide range of matters, including cases involving securities fraud, insider trading, public corruption, Racketeer Influenced and Corrupt Organizations (RICO) Act offenses, FCPA violations, and money laundering and cryptocurrency investigations.